GoMyCode-nextGen/javascript-functions/Readme.md

 areaRect(2, 3); // -> 6
 areaRect(4, 5); // -> 20
 ```
-Write a function called perimeterTriangle that takes the numerical length of each side as parameters and returns the perimeter of the triangle.
+7.Write a function called perimeterTriangle that takes the numerical length of each side as parameters and returns the perimeter of the triangle.

 ```js
 function perimeterTriangle(side1, side2, side3) {